brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 The key points to me were:

 * The [running man hypothesis](http://en.wikipedia.org/wiki/Endurance_running_hypothesis) makes sense to me.
-* I've seen and stretched an Aquiles tendon when on a dead body (at the Faculty of Medicine).
+* I've seen and stretched an Aquiles tendon on a dead body (at the Faculty of Medicine).
 They really have some elasticity.
-I can see how part of the landing weight is absorved by the elasticity and released when you push, minimizing the energy to run.
+I can see how part of the landing weight is absorbed by the elasticity and released when you push, minimizing the energy to run.
+Incidentally you can see on the image above a fellow runner with prosthetic limb using the same principle with the arched metal.
 * Landing on the ball of the foot really uses the feet that otherwise are quite passive.
 * The posture makes you run standing more straight, landing right above the center of mass, so there is no vector pointing backwards.
 It's just *pushing back* all the time.
 * The posture also make you land already with a slight bend on the knee, minimizing the impact on the knee and hips.